SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/regexp_substr.rst

      - Test pattern
    * - ``start_index``
      - The character index offset to start counting from.
 Defaults to 1
-   * - ``occurence``
+   * - ``occurrence``
-     - Which occurence to search for.
+     - Which occurrence to search for.
 Defaults to 1
    * - ``return_position``
-     - Setes the position within the string to return.
+     - Sets the position within the string to return.
 Using 0, the function returns the string position of the first character of the substring that matches the pattern.
 Defaults to 0

 Supported RegEx Patterns
 ========================